vanderschaarlab/autoprognosis/README.md

 output = workspace / study_name / "model.p"

 model = load_model_from_file(output)
+# <model> contains the optimal architecture, but the model is not trained yet.
+You need to call fit() to use it.
+# This way, we can further benchmark the selected model on the training set.

 metrics = evaluate_regression(model, X, y)

 print(f"Model {model.name()} score: {metrics['str']}")

+# Train the model
+model.fit(X, y)
 ```

 List available survival analysis estimators